Im-Kiwi/feedreader-master/README.md

 Project Description

 --This project is a web-based application that reads RSS feeds.
---A test suite is created for this project which will check whether our codes are implemented correctly or note --The result for whether the test is passed or not can be seen in the bottom of the webpage --If the text of a spec is green that means the test is passed otherwise it will display in red
+--A test suite is created for this project which will check whether our codes are implemented correctly or not --The result for whether the test is passed or not can be seen in the bottom of the webpage --If the text of a spec is green that means the test is passed otherwise it will display in red